-What are the benefits of using site search, and does it really improve UX?
+What are the benefits of using onsite search, and does it really improve UX?

-Have you ever wondered if your site search could do more for your users and your business?
-Perhaps you’ve never thought about this question.
+Have you ever wondered if your onsite search could do more for your users and your business?
+Perhaps you’ve never considered this question.
 After all, site search optimization is rarely the first thing that comes to mind when trying to improve a website’s user experience.
-However, site search is becoming increasingly important – not only for e-commerce websites.
+However, site search is becoming increasingly important—not only for e-commerce websites.
 Most modern companies that offer content and other data on the WWW need to deal with the topic.

 The more content you have and the more diverse it is, the more critical a site search becomes.
 Most users already know what they’re looking for, and they want to get there as quickly and effortlessly as possible.
 This is precisely when site search comes in handy.